Skip to Main Content

 Common Illegal Prescription Drug Charges

-The use of forgery, fraud, or other types of deception to obtain prescription medication.
+The use of forgery, fraud, or other types of deception to obtain medication.
 This often involves altering prescription documents or misrepresenting symptoms to healthcare providers (ORC § 2925.23, ORC § 2913.31).

-Possessing prescription medication without a valid prescription from a licensed healthcare provider.
+Possessing medication without a valid prescription from a licensed healthcare provider.
 Even having someone else’s legitimately prescribed medication in your possession is illegal under Ohio law (ORC § 2925.11).

-Selling or distributing prescription medication without authorization, typically involving large amounts of pharmaceuticals.
+Selling or distributing medication without authorization, typically involving large amounts of pharmaceuticals.
 Trafficking charges can apply even if you’re sharing medication with friends or family members (ORC § 2925.03).

-Seeking prescription medication from multiple healthcare providers without their knowledge.
+Seeking medication from multiple healthcare providers without their knowledge.
 Ohio’s OARRS system is specifically designed to detect and prevent doctor shopping by tracking all controlled substance prescriptions statewide (ORC § 2925.22).

-Altering, forging, or creating a fake prescription to obtain prescription medication.
+Altering, forging, or creating a fake prescription to obtain medication.
 This includes stealing blank prescription pads from medical offices or digitally manipulating legitimate prescriptions (ORC § 2925.23, ORC § 2913.31).

 Prescription Drug Crime Penalties in Dayton, OH